nightlybuilders/nightlybuilders-react-boilerplate/storybook/README.md

 ## Start Storybook

-Running storybook not only requires to exectute `npm run storybook` but also `npm run start:server`.
-If you want to enter the watch mode of the server run `npm run watch:server` as well.
-We recommend to run storybook together with the server in watch mode.
+Running storybook not only requires to exectute `npm run storybook` but also `npm run start:server` (or `npm run watch:server`).
+If you change anything in `src/static` (eg. adding new images) you must run `npm run build:dev` once again.
+Because only then the new files are copied into the `dist` folder (used for delivering static files from the node server).

 ## Static files